jacobrask/node-upnp-device/README.md

 Features so far
 ---------------

+* MediaServer:1
-* Generate MediaServer device and service descriptions
+ * Device and service descriptions
+ * ConnectionManager service
-* Send SSDP notifications about created device
+* SSDP notifications and replies
-* Respond to SSDP search requests

 Install
 -------